 Catch the Rain and Water Savings

 The Environmental Sustainability Board was pleased to offer “Ivy” rain barrels through a new program.
 Residents were able to purchase the rain barrels at a discounted price to encourage residents to conserve precious water resources as well as to protect water quality.
-The purchased rain barrels were purchased and distributed in May 2017.
+The purchased rain barrels were initially purchased and distributed in May 2017 and the program continues today.
+Click for rain barrel program details.

 The City of Hendersonville is committed to protecting our water quality and managing storm water runoff.
 This program is an important step toward protecting clean water in our community because it offers an inexpensive and proven option to help people make a difference in their own backyards.
 Rain barrels offer a number of benefits to the community and residents including